CartoDB/documentation/app/content/carto-user-manual/_index.md

       - title: "Build an animated visualization with time series"
       - title: "Build a 3D map with a tileset"
       - title: "Discover spatial datasets from the Data Observatory"
+      - title: "Find the best place to create a store near the customers"
+      - title: "Create a tileset and build a basic visualization"
+      - title: "Assessing the damages of La Palma´s Volcano"

 ---